-6. SUMMARY AND FUTURE WORK
+7. SUMMARY AND FUTURE WORK

-A new multiple-Doppler vortex detection and characterization technique is being developed and tested.
-The technique utilizes the dense, overlapping Doppler velocity coverage provided by CASA-like radar networks to retrieve important vortex characteristics such as location, size and strength.
+The Vortex Detection and Characterization (VDAC) technique presented herein is being tested using real multiple-Doppler observations of intense vortices.
+The method utilizes the dense, overlapping Doppler velocity coverage provided by CASAlike radar networks to retrieve important vortex characteristics such as location, size and strength.
 These characteristics are determined by least-squares fitting the radial wind observations to a low-order model of a vortex and surrounding flow.

-Several recent improvements to the technique are discussed in this paper.
+Several recent improvements to the VDAC technique are discussed in this paper.
 The retrieval procedure has been extended to allow the analysis domain to be relocated and resized based on a preliminary vortex retrieval.
 This helps ensure that the analysis domain is as small as possible (thereby making the vortex more dominant in the wind field to be retrieved) while still encompassing the stronger vortex winds.
-The use of this retrieval procedure has also extended permitted the implementation of a scheme for improving the first guess and therefore improving the retrieved values of the vortex location and translational velocity parameters, especially in cases where the vortex displacement between consecutive radar scans is large.
+The use of this extended retrieval procedure has also permitted the implementation of a scheme for improving the first guess and therefore improving the retrieved values of the vortex location and translational velocity parameters, especially in cases where the vortex displacement between consecutive radar scans is large.
 Finally, the detection criteria have been redesigned to determine whether retrieved vortex characteristics are consistent with the observed wind field before being considered trustworthy.
 Such a "reality check" is critical because of the existence of multiple minima in the cost function, especially those associated with nonuniqueness in the MCRV model parameters.

-Experiments dual-Doppler with real observations of several intense vortices that occurred within the 29 May 2004 Oklahoma supercell indicate the technique is capable of detectina and characterizing vortices reasonably well, even when they are embedded within a larger and stronger vortex.
-These results indicate the technique should be beneficial to tornado warning operations, especially during fast-paced severe weather operations or when multiple scales of rotation are present within a storm.
+Experiments with real dual-Doppler observations of intense vortices associated with the 29 May 2004 Oklahoma tornadic supercell as well as a tornadic supercell that occurred near Attica, KS on 5 June 2001 indicate the technique is capable of detecting and characterizing vortices reasonably well, even when they are embedded within a larger, stronger vortex.
+The technique should therefore be beneficial to tornado warning especially during fast-paced operations. severe weather operations or when multiple scales of rotation are present within a storm.